antelope island state park

 The visitor center tour consists of three 20-minute rotations of an age appropriate scavenger hunt, watching a video about the park or short hike, and a naturalist presentation which might focus on any of the following topics: information about Great Salt Lake, wildlife, birds, ecology, plants and geology.

-The Historic Fielding Garr Ranch offers teacher-/parent-guided activities focusing on life aspects of the early Anglo settlers of Antelope Island.
-Eight groups rotate through various fun and educational activities designed to help teach students about early pioneer life.
+The Historic Fielding Garr Ranch offers teacher-/parent-guided activities focusing on life aspects of the early Anglo settlers of Antelope Island. ** The Ranch Tour is currently undergoing an update in structure.
+Until this has been complete, all Ranch tours will be 'self-guided'.**

 Note: Schools should choose either the Visitor Center or the Ranch.
 We cannot accommodate both due to time constraints and travel distances.